nbaldwin98/textgrad/DLAB_README.md

 print(answer)
 ```

+IMPORTANT EXPLANATION:
+When you call `get_engine`, The name of your model must start with `litellm/huggingface/` and then the name of your model (actually this second part is optional).
+The `base_url` is the address of your server.
+The `litellm/` prefix informs textgrad that you wish to make api calls via litellm.
+The `huggingface/` prefix is for litellm, it informs that your Flask app is using the huggingface API (if you change this prefix, you will have to make your flask app compatible with the new API).

 6. If you want to stop the server, you can do so by pressing `CTRL+C` in the runai shell and kill/delete the job.

+7. Other options:
+- in the flask app set debug=True to see the logs of the server and for the server to restart automatically when you make changes to the code.